-Discover a world of natural beauty and diversity, while taking scenic drives in Arkansas.
+Discover a world of natural beauty and diversity as you travel scenic drives in Arkansas.
 From the ridges of the ancient Ouachita and Ozark mountains to the Delta flatlands leveled by the Mississippi River, Arkansas highways offer some incredibly scenic views of The Natural State.
-Along those routes are opportunities aplenty to explore the history, heritage, and great outdoors of Arkansas's diverse geographical regions.
+Along those routes are opportunities aplenty to explore the history, heritage, wildlife and great outdoors of Arkansas's diverse geographical regions.

-The nearly 300-mile-long Arkansas Scenic 7 traverses the north-south length of the state from Harrison to Louisiana, offering spectacular lake, river and mountain views as it passes through the rugged landscape of the adventure-packed Ozark and Ouachita mountains and forests en route to the state's oil boom region.
-The Boston Mountains Scenic Loop consists of two state scenic byways -- U.S. HWY 71 and Interstate 49 -- that provide two very different experiences of the Boston Mountains, the highest portion of the Ozarks.
+The nearly 300-mile-long Arkansas Scenic 7 traverses the north-south length of the state from Harrison to Louisiana, offering spectacular lake, river and mountain views as it winds past the rugged landscape and charming small towns of the adventure-packed Ozark and Ouachita mountains, forests and lakes en route to the state's oil boom region.
+The Boston Mountains Scenic Loop consists of two state scenic byways in the northwestern part of the state – U.S. HWY 71 and Interstate 49 – that provide two very different experiences as riders pass through the Boston Mountains, the highest portion of the Ozarks.

 An Arkansas scenic drive on the Ark.
-309/Mount Magazine Scenic Byway takes travelers across the state's highest peak at 2,753 feet, while the Talimena Scenic Drive rides the ridge at the summit of the state’s second highest mountain and passes must-visit destinations such as Queen Wilhelmina State Park.
-It’s also a popular route for motorcycling and biking.
+309/Mount Magazine Scenic Byway takes travelers across the state's highest peak at 2,753 feet, while the Talimena Scenic Drive rides the ridge at the summit of the state’s second highest mountain in the west-central part of the state and passes must-visit destinations such as Queen Wilhelmina State Park.
+It’s also a popular route for motorcycling and biking trips.

 The mountainous Pig Trail, Ozark Highlands and Sylamore scenic byways are highway routes designated by the U.S. Forest Service and contained entirely within the Ozark National Forest.